loomnetwork/loom-sdk-documentation/docs/karma.md

 ```
 `Name` identifies a source and corresponds to the `Name` field in `KarmaSourceReward` above.
 `Count` the number of a particular source associated with the address.
-The karma a source provides to a user is `
+The karma source provides to a user is `

 `KarmaSource.Count*KarmaSourceReward.Reward`